jaimetur/PhotoMigrator/help/7-other-features.md

 > [!TIP]
 > Use this feature before to upload this folder to any Photo Cloud service in order to have a clean Albums structure in your Photo Cloud service database.
 >
-> This feature is useful if you want to Upload all your Albums to a new Cloud Service and you would like to start with all the new Albums in a cleaner homogeneus way.
+> This feature is useful if you want to Upload all your Albums to a new Cloud Service and you would like to start with all the new Albums in a cleaner homogeneous way.

 > [!CAUTION]
 > This Feature will modify the original subfolder names found in <ALBUMS_FOLDER>.